 Statistical analysis

-Each experimental test and analysis were performed in triplicate.
+Each experimental test were performed in triplicate.
 A statistical method analysis of variance (ANOVA, IBM, SPSS 20.0, Chicago, Ill., USA) with p< 0.05 considered as significance difference.

 3.0.
 Results

 3.1.
-Determine the recoveries of Soxhlet extraction factorseffects on the yieldsTPC and TFC.
+Soxhlet Extraction

-It isdepending on the concentration of extraction solvent like ethanol and extraction duration.
+The determinationof the recoveries of Soxhlet extraction was correlated with the yields ofTPC and TFCIt isdepending on the concentration of extraction solvent like ethanol and extraction duration.
 The extraction time and the concentration of ethanol are determined by the recoveries of extracts, TPC, and TFC from C. reflexausing the Soxhlet extraction technique.Duration of extraction is authoritative in minimizing cost and energy of the whole extraction process.
 Among the key factors, extraction time plays an important role in altering the recovery capacity of phenolic contents from herbal crude extract.
 The reason behind this is the overexposure of the plant sample on heating degrades the phenolic compounds.
 That is why, it is very important to fix the exact extraction duration to obtained maximum recovery of the targeted compounds.
 In this study, the Soxhlet extraction process was fixed with different concentration of ethanol at 1:10 g/mL feed-to-solvent ratio.
 The extraction time was varied as 1, 2, 3, and 4 hours.
 After completion of extraction time, the maximum yields of extract [Fig. 1.
 (A)], TPC [Fig. 1.
 (B)], and TFC [Fig. 1.
 (C)] were presented.

 Fig. 1.Effects of extraction time and concentration of solvent (ethanol) on the recoveries of extracts% yields (A), TPC (B) and TFC (C) from C. reflexa Soxhlet extract.
 Data were expressed as mean±S.D.

 3.2.
-Identified functional groups in the Soxhlet extract.
+FTIR

+FTIR was used to determine the functional groups present in the plant extracts.
 The functional groups of the compounds were selected from obtained peak number in FTIR chromatograph.
 The representative absorption peaks value is reported in Fig. 2.

 Fig.2.
 FTIR spectra of C. reflexaextract using Soxhlet extraction with (a) 45%, (b) 60%, (c) 75% and (d) 90% ethanol.